NSFWUTILS/RedditScrape/README.md

 - controversial: Posts with a high number of both upvotes and downvotes.
 - top: The highest-scoring (upvotes minus downvotes) posts of all time, or within a specified time range.

-For top and controversial, you can also specify a time filter with the following options:
+**For top and controversial**, you can also specify a time filter with the following options:

-all - All time.
+- all - All time.
-year - Within the past year.
+- year - Within the past year.
-month - Within the past month. week - Within the past week. day - Within the past day. hour - Within the past hour.
+- month - Within the past month.
+- week - Within the past week.
+- day - Within the past day.
+- hour - Within the past hour.

 ## Running the script
 Make sure you are in the same folder as the script and try running `python crawler.py`.